azsk/AzTS-docs/07-AzTS REST APIs/Prerequisite Steps.md

 ## Step 1: Register an application in Azure AD to represent a client application
 In order to generate the token for making an API call, client app registration needs to be created.
-> Note: <br/>
-> This step is required for generating token using Client credential flow.
-For User Credential flow, existing AzTS UI AD application can be used.
-To get client Id for AzTS UI AD application , please follow steps below:
-> 1. Go to Azure Portal.
-> 2. Go to **Resource Groups**.
-> 3. Select your Resource Group where you have configured AzTS set up.
-> 4. Select the App Service for API 'AzSK-AzTS-UI-xxxxx'.
-> 5. In the app's left menu, select **Configuration** > **Application settings**.
-> 6. View app setting **AADClientAppDetails__ApplicationId** and copy the value.
-This is the Client id for AzTS UI AD application.

 </br>
 Follow below steps to create client application: <br/>